y7kim/agency-jekyll-theme/charity-partner/_posts/2010-09-01-MercyCorp.markdown

 impact: $2,050
 homepage: www.mercycorp.org
 category: charity-partner
-description: In 2010, as part of the Mongol Rally, we raised money for Mercycorp.
-Started in 1979, and headquartered in Seattle, Mercycorp is a global aid agency engaged in transitional environments that have experienced natural disaster, economic collapse, or conflict.
-People working for it move as quickly as possible from bringing in food and supplies to enabling people to rebuild their economy with community-driven and market-led programs.
+description: For Team Lastresponder's first journey, we raised money for Mercycorp.
+Mercycorp has been operating in Mongolia for many years and when the team crossed the finish line on Sept 1, 2010, Mercycorp was there to greet the team.
 ---